koncordantlab/ontology-marketplace-backend/README.md

 Alternatively, if you set `DEV_AUTH_EMAIL` in the `.env` file, you don't need to include the header - the backend will automatically use that email.

 **Note**: This bypass should NEVER be enabled in production!

-## Running in Leapcell

-Entire repo can be referenced and run by Leapcell.
-Note all the .env variables need to be added, with one extra:

-- GOOGLE_APPLICATION_CREDENTIALS_JSON : <stringified version of the service account .json from firebases console>